mejkej/cloudbook/README.md

 ## The Backend

 ### Models
+#### User model
-User is djangos normal User but i just made a few adjustments to the username and password requirements by creating the CustomUserRegistrationForm, and CustomUserAuthenticationForm.
+Djangos normal User but i made a few adjustments to the username and password requirements by editing the settings.py variable AUTH_PASSWORD_VALIDATORS & Creating the CustomUserRegistrationForm, and CustomUserAuthenticationForm.

+#### Admin
-Admin i created one super user account for me thats the only admin.
+I created one superuser account for me thats the only admin.

-The Note model.
+#### Note model
 Foreign key with full CRUD.
 In other words, Note can only be seen by the specific user that created the note and the admin.
 Title must contain 1-50 characthers.
-Notes content only has a max length requirement of 1000 characthers.
+Note content only has a max length requirement of 1000 characthers.
-The note model has also has created_at and updated_at which is displayed when browsing or reading notes.
+The note model also has created_at and updated_at which is displayed when browsing or reading notes.

 ### Views
 1. signin_view